GenericMappingTools/GMTjl_doc/geophysics/seismicity/01_focalmec.md

 # Focal mechanisms

+Plotting _beach balls_ (seismic focal mechanisms) in Julia using GMT.

 ## Plotting beach balls

 In this synthetic example we will use the Aki-Richards convention and pass the